 For all enquiries, please email or call (02) 6581 5392.

-Belinda has been involved with TNS since the Early Years pilot program, which her elder daughter attended and who is now in Kindergarten at TNS Primary.
-Her younger daughter has been actively enjoying playgroup for the last couple of years.
+Belinda has been involved with TNS since the Early Years pilot program, which her elder daughter attended and who is now in Year 1 at TNS Primary.
+Her younger daughter has been actively enjoying playgroup and the Early Years Program for the last couple of years.
 Belinda is a trained children’s services educator with over 12 years experience in the professional early childhood sector.
 She grew up locally, training in music and performing in eisteddfods and musical theatre productions before ‘settling down’ in Port Macquarie.
 Being an avid reader, Belinda loves to escape on adventures both fictional and real.
 She has scuba dived all along the northern NSW & southern QLD coast, as well as around Vanuatu gaining more than 50 dives - including night dives and wrecks - in her ‘pre-children’ days.
 Family life with her music teacher husband and very active daughters keeps her busy, but regular yoga practice, and of course getting back to nature, are weekly priorities keeping Belinda passionate and motivated!